EthanKelly01/EthanKelly01/README.md

   <img alt="Stack Overflow" src="https://img.shields.io/badge/-Stackoverflow-FE7A16?style=for-the-badge&logo=stack-overflow&logoColor=white"/>
 </p>

+### Learning
+Having learned over 10 languages, a huge pile of tools, and more over the past 6 years, one of my biggest skills is picking up new tools.
+This skill allows me to adapt to new projects on the fly with minimum learning time.

+### Communication
+I volunteered as a camp counselor for two summers at a local STEM camp in early high school and learned how to effectively convey concepts and technical detail with others.
+I use these skills to peer tutor others in my program and others nearby, as well as working with others on mutual projects.

+### Leadership
+I've spent a lot of time leading group projects in both school and work, and have skills organizing team project development and allocating work to different members.

 ---
 <h1 align="center">My Story</h1>
 My interest in tech started the summer before high school as a counselor for McMaster Venture camp, teaching circuitry, soldering, and basic programming to kids.<br><br>